josho/cheatbeads/README.md

 One use case is to convert chess notation into morse code, then emit it wirelessly to some device smuggled onto a person, allowing them to silently receive the message (eg, through vibrations) without arousing suspicion.

 It comes bundled with a Morse code transcoder and a simple console emitter, and knows standard chess notation.
-It will turn the UTF8 chess pieces into their More equivalents by way of aliasing, allowing for better compatibility with most notation exports.
+It will turn the UTF8 chess pieces into their ASCII equivalents by way of aliasing, allowing for better compatibility with most notation exports.

 ## How to use